First-Year International Student Admissions

 There’s always something to do at UM-Flint.
 The Division of Student Affairs strives to create a vibrant college campus that makes space for each and every student.
 You can choose from more than 90 student-led clubs and organizations that empower you to pursue new hobbies and interests, build lasting friendships, and have an enjoyable college experience.

 As a first-year international student, you also receive specialized access to international student services and resources.
-The Center for Global Engagement provides these resources, ensuring you have the support you need while living away from home.
+The Center for Global Engagement provides these resources to ensure you have the support you need while living away from home.

-Already been accepted to study at the University of Michigan-Flint?
+Already been accepted to study at UM-Flint?
 We’ve outlined your next steps as an incoming student.
 From securing your visa to scheduling your orientation, we recommend reviewing our Incoming International Students page for essential pre-arrival information.

 Annual Security & Fire Safety Notice